http4k/http4k-connect/README.md

 <a href="https://github.com/http4k/http4k-connect/actions?query=workflow%3A.github%2Fworkflows%2Fbuild.yaml"><img alt="build" src="https://github.com/http4k/http4k-connect/workflows/.github/workflows/build.yaml/badge.svg"></a>
 <a href="https://mvnrepository.com/artifact/org.http4k"><img alt="download" src="https://img.shields.io/maven-central/v/org.http4k/http4k-connect-core"></a>

-http4k-connect is a set of lightweight API libraries for connecting to popular third-party cloud services using [http4k](https://http4k.org) compatible APIs, along with Fake implementations for usage during local testing.
+http4k-connect is a set of lightweight API libraries for connecting to popular third-party cloud services and AI backends using [http4k](https://http4k.org) compatible APIs, along with Fake implementations for usage during local testing.
 These are all underpinned by a variation on the uniform [Server as a Function](https://monkey.org/~marius/funsrv.pdf) model powered by the `HttpHandler` interface exposed by [http4k](https://http4k.org), so you can:

 1. Take advantage of the simple and powerful SaaF model and APIs used in http4k.
 1. Plug everything together completely in-memory and take advantage of this powerful model.